r-a-h/lattinscider.com/cider.md

 - No Concentrates
 - Just 100% Juice

-## Berry Cider
+## Flavored Cider

-We make berry cider, too!
+We make berry and spiced cider, too!
 Our flavors are:

 ### Strawberry